-Non-property investment assets have been accounted for at 'fair value through profit and loss'.
+Non-property investment assets have been accounted for at 'fair value through the statement of comprehensive income'.

 Income generated by non-property investment assets remains within the fund to be reinvested, with City's Cash drawing down income (realising gains or losses) as required.
-As a consequence, the operating surplus or loss within the Consolidated Statement of Comprehensive Income includes the gain or loss in fair value on all non-property investments, except for revaluation of investments of segregated fund which is included under other comprehensive income.
+As a consequence, the operating surplus or loss within the Consolidated Statement of Comprehensive Income includes the gain or loss in fair value on all non-property investments.